MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/parameter/scVDJ_en.md

   -o, --outdir <DIR>    Output directory for results and reports [default: current directory].
 Example: ./output -t, --threads <INT>   Number of CPU threads for parallel processing [default: all available cores] (e.g., 16).
   -s, --beadstrans <FILE>
-                        RNA analysis singlecell.csv file for filtering cells and merging beads information.
-When not provided, all cells will be kept by default (equivalent to --keep_all_cells).
+                        Path to the `singlecell.csv` file from a 5' scRNA analysis.
+This file is used to filter cells and merge bead information, linking the VDJ data to the RNA expression data.
+If not provided, all cells are kept by default.

 Library Settings:
   Auto-detection is recommended for dark cycles.
 Available modes include "R1" and "unset".